- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Levels of Care for Eating Disorders

-Finally, when looking over eating disorder treatment centers, keep in mind that there are various levels of care these facilities may offer.
-Which level of care will work best for you depends on the severity of the case, as well as the patient’s medical history.
+Finally, when considering eating disorder treatment centers, keep in mind that these facilities may offer various levels of care.
+Which level of care will work best for you depends on the severity of the case and your medical history.

-A physician or therapist may be able to help you better assess which level of care will be most helpful.
+A physician or therapist can help you better assess which level of care will be most helpful.

-Essentially the most intensive form of care, residential treatment provides around-the-clock care and support for individuals with eating disorders.
-A patient will live full-time at the center for a period of anywhere from a few weeks to a few months.
+Essentially, the most intensive form of care, residential treatment, provides around-the-clock care and support for individuals with eating disorders.
+A patient will live full-time at the center for anywhere from a few weeks to a few months.

-The purpose of these programs is to help someone become physically and emotionally stable enough to pursue deeper treatment.
-They typically employ strictly-regimented schedules which feature therapy sessions, including individual and group therapy; medical monitoring; meal support; and nutritional counseling.
+These programs aim to help someone become physically and emotionally stable enough to pursue deeper treatment.
+They typically employ regimented schedules that include:

 Partial Hospitalization Program (PHP)

-Patients in these programs are expected to spend anywhere from 4-6 days a week at a treatment facility, with programs lasting anywhere from a half-day to a full eight hours.
+Patients in these programs are expected to spend 4-6 days a week at a treatment facility, and programs last from half a day to a full eight hours.

-During these sessions, a patient will continue working on the strategies and therapies they started learning at inpatient care, as well as continue attending individual and group therapy.
-Meal support, nutritional counseling, and medical monitoring may also be part of the program.
+During these sessions, patients will continue working on the strategies and therapies they started learning at inpatient care and continue attending individual and group therapy.
+The program may also include meal support, nutritional counseling, and medical monitoring.

 Intensive Outpatient Program (IOP)

-The true middle ground of treatment, intensive outpatient programs allow a patient to begin reentering their social world while still offering plenty of support.
+The true middle ground of treatment is intensive outpatient programs, which allow patients to begin reentering their social world while offering plenty of support.

-IOPs are generally recommended when a patient showcases significant control over their eating disorder symptoms, but still want or need extra support as they transition to a more normal schedule.
+IOPs are generally recommended when a patient showcases significant control over their eating disorder symptoms but still wants or needs extra support as they transition to a more normal schedule.

 Virtual treatment